 This clinic is run by Dr Khan and the practice nurse.
 Your doctor will advise you if one of the minor surgery procedures available at this clinic is appropriate for your condition.
 This clinic is run on Thursdays.

 This clinic is run by Dr Athale.
 He will advise if you could benefit from this procedure.

 These are held every Monday and run by the health visitors and GPs.

 This is run by the practice nurses and gives advice regarding immunisations, medication and general health precautions.
+If you require travel vaccinations you will need to have the vaccinations at least 2 weeks before travelling.
 We are also a registered yellow fever clinic.